Snap-sec/blog/_posts/[SE]-2022-03-01-Security-Explained-open-redirect.md

 Now the question is which part of the code snippet is vulnerable , and What makes it vulnerable?

-The vulnerability is pretty simple here, The current code snippet doesn't have any kind of restrictions imposed to the input, Which means it directly adds the `url` parameter value to the response header sent to the client.
-So i believe `header('Location:'.$url);` is the actual peice of code which gives rise to this vulnerability.
+The vulnerability in this case is rather straightforward: the current code snippet adds the value of the 'url' parameter to the response header that is transmitted to the client without any input constraints.
+Therefore `header('Location:'.$url);` is the actual piece of code that causes this vulnerability.

 ## Fix

-The fix can vary for company to company, One of the fixes will be allowing whitelisted domains or only allowing relative urls to redirected to.
+The solution can change depending on the circumstance.
+One solution is to allow only whitelisted domains or relative urls to be redirected to.

 __While Listed Domains__